adrianwtam/MoreaTest/morea/example-ethics/experience-se-ethics-harm.md

  - "Foundations: 3"
 ---

-# E10: Harm in software engineering
+# E5: The Franck-Hertz Experiment

 (Adapted with permission from "An Introduction to Software Engineering Ethics" by Shannon Vallor and Arvind Narayanan.)